Comcast/connvitals-monitor/README.md

 Starting with version 3.1, `connmonitor` will output a timestamp as a part of the JSON object (a floating-point number in milliseconds since the UNIX Epoch), and will output a human-readable date and time in the plaintext output on the second line (directly after names/IP addresses) in the system's `ctime` format.
 All timestamps are given in the timezone for which the system is configured.

+Starting with version 4.0, each statistic is reported individually, and not bundled together the way `connvitals` outputs them.
+This essentially looks like a separate output for each statistic, as though each were invoked seperately by a different `connvitals` invokation.
+Prior to this version, configurations were global and all statistics were gathered at the same frequency.

 ### Example
-Here's an example of a configuration file that will gather port scans and ping statistics for 10 pings per run each having a payload of 1337B - but not route traces - from google.com, github.com and the address 127.0.0.1 (localhost) every half-second and outputs in connvitals's standard, plain-text format:
+Here's an example of a configuration file that will gather port scans and ping statistics for 10 pings per run each having a payload of 1337B - but not route traces - from google.com every half-second with output in `connvitals`'s standard, plain-text output, and do limited port scanning and traceroutes (to a maximum of 30 hops) - but not pings - on the address 127.0.0.1 (localhost) every 50 milliseconds with output in JSON format:
 ```
-1 0 1 10 1337 100 0 500
-google.com
+google.com ping=500 payload=1337 scan=500
-github.com
-127.0.0.1
+127.0.0.1 trace=50 json=1 scan=50
 ```